 Dr. Okoroha may recommend shoulder arthroscopy when the conservative treatment does not work.
 During surgery, the scar tissue will be removed and tight ligaments, if any, will be dissected.
 Following surgery, physical therapy will be advised to bring a full range of motion and strengthen the muscles.

-If you have experienced frozen shoulder, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced frozen shoulder, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.